-If the adenoids are repeatedly infected they swell and become painful.
+If the tonsils are repeatedly infected they swell and become painful.
 They cannot adequately fight infection and removal will solve these problems.
 There are other areas in the mouth i.e. tongue and sidewalls of the throat, that will fight infection.

-What is an adenoidectomy?
+What is a tonsillectomy?